-Willows Unified School District District Teacher Performance Standards Supporting Rubric I. P Pupil Progress Toward Standards of Expected Achievement of Expected Achievement TO CANADA TO THE TOTAL TO THE T A) The teacher regular B) The teacher u A) The teacher regularly assesses and provides feedback on student progress to students and parents.
-B) The teacher uses assessment information effectively in making instructional decisions. k on student progress to student tively in making instructional d s and parents.
-Indicators Element Meets Standard Progress Not Evident Progress Evident Proficient Distinguished (comments only) Feedback is not provided in a timely manner.
+- A) The teacher regularly assesses and provides feedback on student progress to students and parents. - B) The teacher uses assessment information effectively in making instructional decisions.

+Indicators cators Element Meets Standard 2.c.ment Progress Not Evident Progress Evident Proficient Distinguished (comments only) Feedback is not provided in a timely manner.
 Timeliness of feedback is inconsistent.
 Feedback is consistently provided in a timely manner.
 Feedback is consistently provided in a timely manner.
 Students have the opportunity to make prompt use of the feedback.
 Feedback is either not provided or is of uniformly poor quality.
 Communicates only for negative problems or reasons.
 Feedback is inconsistent in quality.
 Communicates for positive reasons infrequently.
 Feedback is consistently high quality.
 Communicates occasionally for both positive and negative reasons.
 Feedback is consistently of high quality and includes both positive and negative aspects.
 Communicates with parents only at formal conferences or conferences scheduled by counselors or administrators.
 Communicates with parents beyond formal conferences occasionally.
 Communicates with parents frequently in a variety of ways (formal and informal).
 Includes students and their families as partners in the assessment process.

+- A) The teacher regularly assesses and provides feedback on student progress to students and parents. - B) The teacher uses assessment information effectively in making instructional decisions.

-Using the results of assessment to guide and modify instruction and adjust for student needs.
+Indicators Element , Meets Standard Ziemene Progress Not Evident Progress Evident Proficient Distinguished (comments only) Using the results of assessment to guide and modify instruction and adjust for student needs.
 Teacher adheres rigidly to lesson plans or publisher recommendations with little awareness of need to adapt.
 Concentration on "covering the material."
 Teacher's plans are somewhat flexible due to an awareness of need to adapt.
 Based on informal assessment, teacher uses lesson plan flexibility to capitalize on opportunities or problems (teachable moment).
 Teacher acts as a facilitator for student assessment of learning and planning for own learning.
 Teacher plans activities with little awareness of outcomes and success, has a dominant instructional strategy and does not deviate.
 Content is not delivered or delivered once only.
 Teacher occasionally plans activities with awareness of outcomes and success, begins to explore more effective teaching strategies, and infrequently revisits content.
-Based on assessment analysis, teacher establishes learning outcomes and success indicators, plans more effective ways of teaching subject matter concepts and processes, and determines when and how to revisit Concepts and skills are embedded in content areas.
+Based on assessment analysis, teacher establishes learning outcomes and success indicators, plans more effective ways of teaching subject matter concepts and processes, and determines when and how to revisit content.
+Concepts and skills are embedded in content areas.
 Teacher's choice of instructional strategies and techniques are based on assessment data and are integrated with content area.

-Willows Unified School District District Teacher Performance Standards Supporting Rubric I. P I. Pupil Progress Toward Standards of Expected Achievement of Expected Achievement A) The teacher regular B) The teacher u A) The teacher regularly assesses and provides feedback on student progress to students and parents.
-B) The teacher uses assessment information effectively in making instructional decisions. k on student progress to studentitively in making instructional d is and parents.
-Indicators Element Meets Standard Progress Not Evident Progress Evident Proficient Distinguished (comments only) Involving and guiding students in assessing their own learning.
+Involving and guiding students in assessing their own learning.
 All assessment is teacher directed and does not involve students' input.
 Occasionally asks students to reflect on learning.
 Models and provides opportunities for students to self reflect.
 Self reflection is the norm for student behavior.

+Teacher Performance Standards

+- A) The teacher regularly assesses and provides feedback on student progress to students and parents. - B) The teacher uses assessment information effectively in making instructional decisions.

-Subjective teacher evaluation of student performance.
+Element Indicators Meets Standard Progress Not Evident Progress Evident Proficient Distinguished (comments only) Subjective teacher evaluation of student performance.
 Teacher begins to involve students in assessing against a standard.
 Teacher enables student understanding of performance against a standard.
 Teacher enables students to create tools for self/peer assessment against a standard.
 Teacher does not communicate grading procedures to students.
 Teacher occasionally communicates grading procedures.
 Teacher enables students to report reasons why they receive a particular score.
 Teacher enables understanding of the purpose and processes of assessment.